dmotz/trystero/README.md

 **Easy WebRTC matchmaking for painless P2P**

-Trystero manages a clandestine courier network that lets your application's users commmunicate directly with one another, encrypted and without a server middleman.
+Trystero manages a clandestine courier network that lets your application's users talk directly with one another, encrypted and without a server middleman.

 ---